Update on COVID-19 restrictions in Victoria

 What this means for Building Work?

-If you have sites that you are operating in any of these suburbs, you should be able to continue working at these sites with all of the appropriate social distancing and related measures in place.
-It is possible that there will be more enforcement of COVID-19 and related restrictions in these suburbs and movement in and out is expected to be subject to regular checks.
+You should be able to continue working at sites in the affected municipalities in Melbourne and the Mitchell Shire with all of the appropriate social distancing and related measures in place.
+It is possible that there will be more enforcement of COVID-19 restrictions and movement is expected to be subject to regular checks by the authorities.

 HIA’s Making Space on Site Guidelines are available to assist you in ensuring you and your teams are working to remain COVID safe on site and in the office.
-Download a free copy of HIA’s site signs and COVID-19 QR Code site induction today.
-The following Guidelines are available:
+Download a free copy of HIA’s site signs and the COVID-19 QR code for site inductions.

-These letters should help workers satisfy Victoria Police and other enforcement officers of their need to travel for work.
+These documents should help workers satisfy Victoria Police and other enforcement officers of their need to travel for work.

-It is likely that the combination of restrictions on consumer activity and operational restrictions will make it not feasible for builders to operate display homes in these suburbs.
+It is likely that the combination of the Stay at Home restrictions on consumer activity and the operational restrictions on businesses will make it impractical for many display homes to operate.